 - Branched DNA (bDNA)

-Western blotting test: It is a confirmatory test that is used to confirm the positive ELISA test result.
+Western blotting test: It is a confirmatory test used to confirm the positive ELISA test result.

 - Eat healthy food like whole grains, fruits and vegetables to support the immune system.